preethirajasekaran/portfolio/README.md

 title: "About me"
 ---

-I am an computer scientist turned ecologist with broad interests in behavioural ecology and animal cognition.
+I am a computer scientist turned ecologist with a interest in behavioural ecology and animal cognition.

 ### Currently

-I am a PhD student in Kavita Isvaran's lab at the Indian Institute of Science's [Centre for Ecological Sciences](http://ces.iisc.ac.in/new/).
+I am a PhD student in [Kavita Isvaran's](isvaranlab.weebly.com/) lab at the Indian Institute of Science's [Centre for Ecological Sciences](http://ces.iisc.ac.in/new/).
 I am studying behavioural variation among individuals and plasticity in the lizard - South Indian Rock Agama (*Psammophillus dorsalis*).

 ### Academic Background